dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/configure-webapp-properties.md

 ## Configure the JSON service registry

-In order for the services management webapp to manage the services registry used by the CAS server, it has to know where it is.
+In order for the management webapp to manage the services registry used by the CAS server, it has to know where it is.
 Add a new property, `cas.serviceRegistry.json.location`, and set it to the same value as the property of the same name in `cas.properties`:

 ```properties
 cas.serviceRegistry.json.location:     file:/etc/cas/services